oscarnava/Events-calendar/README.md

 ## ⌛ To-do's
 ##### Backend

-- [ ] Admin panel to create, update and remove events.
+- [ ] Admin panel to create, update and remove events

 - [ ] **Important!** User email validation.
-(I'm sick of receiving unwanted emails from unverified services; I don't want others to suffer this because of me).
+(I'm sick of receiving unwanted emails from unverified services; I don't want others to suffer this because of me)

 ##### Frontend
-- [ ] Possibility to filter the events list to show only the logged user scheduled events.
+- [ ] Possibility to filter the events list to show only the logged user scheduled events
-- [ ] Prevent rating the event before it takes place.
+- [ ] Prevent rating the event before it takes place
-- [ ] Display a divider between events for different days, to aid the user on locating the day's event.
+- [ ] Display a divider between events for different days, to aid the user on locating the day's event

 ## 📦 Contributing
 Contributions, issues and feature requests are welcome!